 Office & Workplace Music Licence

-Whether you’re playing music in the office, on the factory floor, the radio in the workplace or the on-hold system on your telephone, you’ll usually need a music licence from PPL PRS.
+Whether you’re playing music in the office, using a workplace radio or the on-hold system via your telephone; you’ll usually need a music licence.

 By obtaining TheMusicLicence you’ll be able to play PRS for Music and PPL music legally and enjoy its benefits whilst ensuring that its creators are fairly rewarded for their work.